serokell/xrefcheck/README.md

 ## Usage [↑](#crossref-verifier)

-To find all broken links in repository run from within its folder
+To find all broken links in a repository, run from within its folder:

 ```sh
 crossref-verify
 ```

-To also display all found links and anchors
+To also display all found links and anchors:

 ```sh
 crossref-verify -v
 ```

-For description of other options
+For description of other options:

 ```sh
 crossref-verify --help